Suzanne Tamim

 Suzanne Tamim (سوزان تميم, September 23, 1977 – July 28, 2008) was a Lebanese singer who rose to fame in the Arab world after winning the top prize in the popular Studio El Fan television show in 1996.
 She was murdered in Dubai in July 2008.
-She was born and raised in a Sunni Lebanese family.

 Biography

 Tamim's career was marred by rumours of a troubled private life.
-He first husband was Ali Muzannar.
-She remarried married a Lebanese impresario and producer Adel Matouk, who became her manager.
+Her first husband was Ali Muzannar.
+She remarried to a Lebanese impresario and producer Adel Matouk, who became her manager.

 Musical career

 She won a gold medal on Studio El Fan.
 Tamim's last album was produced in 2002 by Rotana and called Saken Alby.
 It went on to establish sales records.
 Her last song, "Lovers", recorded in 2006, was dedicated to the memory of slain Lebanese Prime Minister Rafik Hariri.

 Death

 Suzanne Tamim was found murdered in her apartment in Dubai on July 28, 2008.
 Although it was reported that she had been beheaded, the lawyer of her former husband revealed that her death certificate indicates her throat was slit.
 At the time of her death, she had reportedly been married to Iraqi-born British kickboxing champion Riyadh Al-Azzawi for about 18 months.